 Reporting to the Canadian Anti-Fraud Centre

-If this story sounds familiar, you should inform the Canadian Anti-Fraud Centre.
-You can also report it to your police department.
+If you think that you or someone close to you has been the victim of a romance scam, contact the Canadian Anti-Fraud Centre.
+You can also report it to your local police.
 Victims of this type of fraud and their loved ones can also find support in their area by consulting the Victim Services Directory, which lists the various victim service organizations and providers across Canada.

 Feel free to get help from your caisse if you want more information on the fraud prevention resources Desjardins offers.